1) Resources and materials on land ownership

 Once you’ve got some GIS files, you’ll want to turn those into maps..

 - Download some free desktop GIS mapping software, like QGIS – download site; tutorials here.
 I’m still a beginner, if anyone knows any good tutorials please post them in the comments section below!

 - Web developer Anna Powell-Smith has a great blog on using Land Registry data to map land ownership data, here.

 - I know as an Open Data aficionado I should really like Open Street Map, but it’s not an easy tool to map with.
-Google My Maps, on the other hand, is both simple and powerful – for small maps anyway (10 layers, 5MB max per imported file).
-Google Fusion Tables allow you to display mapping files of up to 50MB.
-Both use KML files.
+Google My Maps, on the other hand, is both simple and powerful – for smaller maps anyway (10 layers, 5MB max per imported file).
+If you’re having trouble reducing the size of your map files to meet the Google Maps file size limit, you may find it useful to try the ‘simplify’ tool in QGIS (in the toolbar, Vector > Geometry Tools > Simplify).
+Google Maps uses KML files.
 To convert between the more common Shapefile format and KML files, use QGIS or online convertors like this one.

 - For bigger, more complex maps, you could try using Mapbox or Carto.
 Both require creating accounts and charge for maps over a certain size/ distribution.